-In most cases, such LED boards use inexpensive standard printed circuit boards with a thickness of 1.6 - 2.0 mm.
+Mostly such LED boards rely on cheap standard PCBs with 1.6 - 2.0 mm thickness.
 Such a design is quite flexible - but rather in the sense of "bendable".
-As the board is the heart of such a plant lamp, the FLUXshield uses a 3 mm thick board.
+Since the PCB is the heart of such a plant lamp, the FLUXshield uses a 3 mm thick board.
 This protects the LED chips from mechanical stress and increases the heat transport over the surface.

 Optimized arrangement of the LM301H LEDs

-A weakness of all LED boards or COBs is that high light intensity is created under the light source, which decreases towards the outside.
-The underlying problem is the limited space an LED panel has.
-If the LEDs are evenly distributed, there is a strong "focal point" that focuses on the center under the board.
-To counteract this effect, the LEDs on the FLUXshield are distributed differently: LED density decreases towards the middle.
-This also has another advantage for cooling: The heating of the board is more even.
+A weak point of all LED boards or COBs is that high light intensity is generated under the luminaire, which decreases towards the outside.
+The underlying problem is the limited surface area that an LED panel has.
+In addition, if the LEDs are evenly distributed, there is a strong "focal point" that focuses on the center under the board.
+To counteract this effect, the LEDs on the FLUXshield are distributed differently: The LED density decreases towards the center.
+This has another advantage for the cooling: The heating of the board is more even.

 FLUXshields availability at Crescience and LXCustoms